yanlynnnnn/tp/docs/UserGuide.md

 This feature will employ complex algorithms to analyze trends in your revenue, expenses and profits over a given time period, and recommend ways for you to adjust your revenue model or better manage your business expenditure to maximise profitability.
-This feature also provides you with a more in-depth visualization of your business finances, to help you better understand your business finances and optimize your operational efficiency.
+This feature also provides you with a more in-depth visualization of your business finances, to help you better understand your business and optimize your operational efficiency.

 #### 4.9.3.
 Export of Service List `v2.0`